-HINT: Click Refresh if you do not see all the jobs expected.
+TIP Click Refresh if you do not see all the jobs expected.

-2. Select a job (or jobs) and perform the desired action, as explained in the following table.
+2 Select a job (or jobs) and perform the desired action, as explained in the following table.

-Action Result Delete Removes the job from the archive.
-Since deletion cannot be undone, you are asked to confirm your action.
-Activate Restores a selected job to the job queue, removing it from the archive.
+ne job from the archive. ion cannot be undone, you are asked to confirm your action.

+Action Result Activate Restores a selected job to the job queue, removing it from the archive.
 You can then choose to modify its settings and restart the job.
 Jobs reappear in the job queue with the settings they had when archived.
 This includes job status.
-If a job was suspended or completed when it was archived, once restored you must re-activate or restart it to start the processing again.
+If a job was suspended or completed when it was archived, once restored, you must re-activate or restart it to start the processing again.
 Refresh Updates the display with the most recently archived jobs.

-3. Once finished, close the Job Archives dialog to return to the Backburner Windows Monitor.
+3 Once finished, close the Job Archives dialog to return to the Backburner Windows Monitor.